johanaarstein/dotlottie-player/README.md

 ### In HTML

-There are two files in this package: `index.js` is an UMD where all the dependencies are bundled, while `index.mjs` is an ESM where none of the dependencies are bundled.
+There are two files in this package.
+The first, `index.js`, is an UMD where all the dependencies are bundled within, while `index.mjs` is an ESM where all the dependencies are external.
 If you don't use a package library or a tool like npm or yarn, go for the UMD.
 Otherwise we reccommend the ESM.

 - Import from CDN: